 And….no Court shall, on a trial of any person accused of the offense…require any Futwa from any Law Officer

-It should be noted that there was no clamor from the natives to save them from the Thuggees.
-There is no evidence that they ever attacked any European.
-The safety of the Company personnal and property was never in doubt.
-The existing Company laws had tended to stay away from legislation (in fact, there was marked resistance to intervening).
+It should be noted that there was no clamor from the natives to save them from the Thuggees– whoever the brigands and robbers may have been.
+There is scant evidence that they existed or ever attacked any European.
 Starting with Lord Bentnick’s governor-generalship the civilizing/law meme gets fully propogated.
 Instead of relying on princely states and affiliates to manage the safety, the Company wanted to create a systematic power over all of India.

 The enforcement of law and order meant mass arrests and executions.
 Families were sent to prison (remember that this was hereditary so no one was innocent) and mass hangings took place in the early 30s as spectacle.
 In the 1843 Act, the definition of thuggee was broadened and the “professional dacoit” was added, and police units were created specifically to hunt the dacoits.
 We continue to have these special units in police forces in homistan.
 Largely speaking, it is safe to say that the thuggee and dacoit campaigns were the essential steps in a centralized police bureaucracy that emerges after the 1857 Mutiny.